 As I explained in my last blog, our second communications toolkit has been produced and issued.
-If you've not received it, you can request it by emailing me.
 We've also published our ‘How do I’ video which explains how the changes may impact you and your customers.

-We conducted a web chat on Wednesday which proved really popular with motor dealers.
-A transcript has been published on GOV.UK – take a look!
+We conducted a webchat on Wednesday which proved really popular with motor dealers.
+A transcript of the webchat has been published on GOV.UK – take a look!

 The discussions were lively and informative and were a really helpful way for us to explain the detail of the changes.
 We’ll be looking to arrange another web chat week commencing 15 September.

 A frequent question from motor dealers who participated in the web chat was ‘what will happen to vehicles in trade that have valid tax prior to the introduction of the change’.

 In a nutshell, if a dealer purchases a vehicle before 1 October, the seller of the vehicle must notify DVLA via the yellow slip (V5C/3) of the registration certificate.
 This action removes the seller from the record and the vehicle is recorded as ‘in trade’.
 The seller can apply for a refund on a V14 Refund Application form or transfer the tax with the vehicle sale.